Disaster Relief and Recovery

 Donate to Relief and Recovery Programs!

-Peace Winds America remains committed to serving people affected by natural disasters.
-Through humanitarian assistance and disaster response, PWA helps the most needy by working with local authorities, NGOs, and national governments at the scene of a natural disaster to provide necessary aid and resources available from US, Japan, and other sources.
-PWA staff and skilled partners coordinate on-site relief and rehabilitation, and provide liaison services between international responders.
+Peace Winds America is committed to serving people affected by natural disasters.
+Through humanitarian assistance and disaster response, PWA helps the most needy by working with local authorities, NGOs, and national governments at the scene of a natural disaster to provide necessary aid and resources available from U.S., Japan, and other sources.
+PWA staff and skilled partners in country coordinate on-site relief and rehabilitation, and provide liaison services with international responders.
 For more information on how to get involved click here.